donggwanlee3/Tic-Tac-Toe/README.md

-Here's a README tailored for showcasing your Tic-Tac-Toe React project as a personal project:

----

 # Tic-Tac-Toe Game in React

 Welcome to my personal project showcasing the classic Tic-Tac-Toe game built with React.
 This project highlights my understanding and application of fundamental React concepts including components, props, state management, and event handling.
 It also includes advanced features like time travel and move sorting to enhance the gameplay experience.